SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-msbuild.md

 SonarScanner.MSBuild.exe end /d:sonar.login="myAuthenticationToken"
 ```

-Note: On Mac OS or Linux, you can also use `mono <path to SonarScanner.MSBuild.exe>`.
+Note: On macOS or Linux, you can also use `mono <path to SonarScanner.MSBuild.exe>`.

+### .NET Core and .NET Core Global Tool Invocation

 The second version is based on .NET Core which has a very similar usage: